softdevteam/pavel.yaiwr/README.md

 [ ] Use actions to make an AST on the fly (see e.g. https://github.com/ltratt/pizauth/blob/master/src/config.y)

-[ ] Split between "compile an AST to Vec<Opcode> and then have an evaluator which takes Vec<Opcode> and executes the program"
+[x] Split between "compile an AST to Vec<Opcode> and then have an evaluator which takes Vec<Opcode> and executes the program"

 [ ] Add variable declaration and out-of-parsing-time computation

 [ ] Benchmarking

 [ ] Revise Rust in general :)

+# Terminology

+**Parse Tree** - includes all the "useless" syntactic information that humans like/need but doesn't affect compilation

+**AST** - strip out that useless syntactic stuff

+**Evaluator** - evaluates something (parse tree, AST, or opcodes) directly; a "compiler" converts one thing into another

 # Resources